 How do I know if I have radon in my house?

 Testing with an easy-to-use, inexpensive test kit is the only way to find out if you have radon in your home.

 If I have a radon problem, can it be corrected?

 Yes.
 While in some cases the problem can be treated by the homeowner, the use of trained and certified personnel should always be considered so you can be sure the problem is fully taken care of.
-The Department of Public Health can send you a list of people authorized to correct radon problems.
+The Department of Public Health can send you a list of people authorized to correct radon problems, like our company.

 Will my neighbor’s radon measurement indicated whether I have a radon problem?

 No. Radon levels vary from house to house.
 Every Iowa home should be checked for radon regardless.

 How can I get a reliable radon test kit?